My Unhealthy Obsession with Bob Dylan's Christmas Lights

 2012 was a year that began on a very auspicious note.
 It was, of course, the year that was supposed to mark the end of the world, as predicted by the end of the Mayan calendar.

 Facing his own mortality, Mr. Dylan was predictably in a somber mood as he created a self-portrait in lights that told a complex personal story.
-The lights of 2012 told the tale of a legendary artist, his triumphs and his tragedies, in the context of both international and national events, with a nod to the vast impersonal universe that surrounds us.
+This year's lights tell the tale of a legendary artist, his triumphs and his tragedies, in the context of both international and national events, with a nod to the vast impersonal universe that surrounds us.

 2013, though full of ups and downs, was nevertheless a very good year for Mr. Dylan, as he clearly illustrated with the surprising addition of a second string of lights.